patrick-crawford/WebProgrammingForAppsAndServices/docs/Testing-Introduction/unit-testing.md

 ### Getting Started

-Before we begin learning Jest, we should create a new Next.js app using the familiar command (ensuring that we use version 14):
+Before we begin learning Jest, we should create a new Next.js app using the familiar command:

 ```
 npx create-next-app@15 my-app --use-npm